sasha0552/ToriLinux/README.md

 ## Features

 * Easy setup: just boot the ISO, and you will have a working setup for inferencing LLMs/SD/etc.
-* Fully offline inference.
+* Fully offline training and/or inference.
-* Includes performance state switcher, which reduces GPU temperatures when inference is not running.
+* Includes performance state switcher, which reduces GPU temperatures when inference is not running (only automatic & koboldcpp for now).

 ## Usage